Sparkling wine: top bubbles to try in 2025

 How to store sparkling wine?

 When it comes to sparkling wines, storing becomes even more crucial to protect the delicate bubbles and keep that fresh character intact.
+How to store sparkling wine the right way?
+Here are 4 simple tips:

-- Store it cool, maintaining a steady temperature between 45 and-55°F to protect its taste and effervescence.
+- Store it cool, maintaining a steady temperature between 45 and 55°F to protect its taste and effervescence.

 - Keep it dark and shield your wine from light and UV rays which can degrade its aromas and character.